 A key amendment to the drill permit issued by BLM in 2018 was received in February 2019, which will allow better access to the first priority target area.
-Follow-up drilling is planned for the spring of 2019 when weather and ground conditions permit.

 Core samples were collected from both sulphide zones and shipped to SRC Geoanalytical Laboratories in Saskatoon, Saskatchewan, for multi-element analysis by ICP-OES with aqua regia digestion for certain elements, and fire assay for gold.
 Geochemical values of metals such as copper, gold, nickel, cobalt and zinc were low, and not of economic interest.
 However, Nevada Sunrise believes that as a first test of the Coronado South geophysical anomaly, drill hole COR18-01 represents a "near-miss" of the best part of the target, and that further drilling is warranted at Coronado.